teq-niq/pingfed-automation/oidc-check/springboot.oidc.with.angular/README.md

 Conclusion: So we have seen how the login and scopes selection affects how the users can do what on the application.

+You can also launch with application with a VM argument of -DisOn4200=true.
+If you do that during development you can keep the server running at 8081 but front end at 4200.
+You could launch the application then at http://localhost:4200 when doing angular development.

 #### Additional Notes: